JobPetrovcic/lean4export/README.md

 # Lean 4 Declaration Exporter

 This tool exports Lean 4 declarations and their dependencies to a structured JSON format.
 It was designed to be efficient enough to export the entire Mathlib 4 library.
-For an external implementation of Lean's typechecker in python that can check the export, check https://github.com/JobPetrovcic/LeanPy.
+For an external implementation of Lean's typechecker in Python that can typecheck the exports, see https://github.com/JobPetrovcic/LeanPy.

 ## Quick Startup